tarantool/cartridge-cli/README.md

                         or ./init.lua when running from the app's directory, or :apps_path/:app_name/init.lua in a multi-app env.

-    --apps_path PATH    Path to apps directory when running in a multi-app env.
+    --apps-path PATH    Path to apps directory when running in a multi-app env.
                         Default to /usr/share/tarantool

-    --run_dir DIR       Directory with pid and sock files.
+    --run-dir DIR       Directory with pid and sock files.
                         Defaults to TARANTOOL_RUN_DIR or /var/run/tarantool

     --cfg FILE          Cartridge instances config file.